La Paz Travel Guide

 Sunset over La Paz © Rick McCharles

-There are delicious treats to suit all tastes available in the many restaurants of La Paz, from the highly rated street corner hotdog and chocolate clam stands to mouth-watering lobsters from the Sea of Cortez served up in classy seafront restaurants.
-The cuisine of most nationalities is available, including Chinese, Italian, French and Korean, but traditional Mexican remains the holiday favourite.
-For seafood with a local flair, visit Bismark II, while Buffalo BBQ is the local favourite for hamburgers and other carnivorous fare.
+There are delicious treats to suit all tastes available in the many restaurants of La Paz, from the highly rated street corner hotdog and chocolate clam stands, to mouth-watering lobsters from the Sea of Cortez served up in classy seafront restaurants.
+The cuisine of most nationalities is available, including Chinese, Italian, French and Korean, but traditional Mexican naturally remains the holiday favourite.
+For seafood with local flair visit Bismark II, while Buffalo BBQ is the local favourite for hamburgers and other carnivorous fare.

-La Paz has no shortage of lively nightspots, most being located along the Malecon.
-This brightly lit promenade and adjacent pier is abuzz with strollers and party-animals after dark, entertained by groups of street musicians known as 'mariachis'.
+La Paz has no shortage of lively nightspots, with the most popular located along the Malecon.
+This brightly lit promenade and adjacent pier is abuzz with strollers and party-animals after dark, entertained by groups of street musicians known as mariachis.
 Shops stay open late to cater for evening browsers.
-Like in most Mexican cities, the party action does not start hotting up until late in the evening, from around 10pm, but continues until the early hours of the morning.
-Discos offer all kinds of music, from traditional Latin to American rock, and many of the bars and restaurants offer dancing to live music.
+Like in most Mexican cities, the party action doesn't start hotting up until late in the evening, from around 10pm, but continues until the early hours of the morning.
+Discos offer all kinds of music, from traditional Latino to American rock, and many of the bars and restaurants offer live music.
 La Caliente and Las Varitas are great night spots and live music venues.
 Culture vultures will probably find a play or concert to their taste at the Teatro de Ciuidad or Teatro Juarez, and there are several movie theatres showing American films with Spanish subtitles.

-La Paz can be quite expensive during peak season.
+La Paz can be expensive during peak season.